 Over my career I have worked as an engineering team member on numerous projects and studies.
 Some studies went better than others.
 Unfortunately some dragged on, ran over budget, and ended up delivering a less than optimal product once all was said and done.

 There are numerous factors that will influence the successful completion of a study.
 They can be related to the quality of the technical team, the budget, the time window, and direction from the Owner.
 However the key factor that I observed is the competency of the Study Manager (or Project Manager).

 Study Managers must wear many hats

 Study managers are responsible for being the main liaison with the Owner.
 They must herd a team of geologists and engineers in the same direction.
 They must ensure that technical quality and consistency is maintained by the entire group.
 They are responsible for ensuring that budgets and timelines are being met.
-The combination of all of these responsibilities can be an onerous mission, more so depending on the quality of the Owner’s team.
+The combination of all of these responsibilities can be an onerous mission, more so depending on the experience of the Owner’s team.

 Every technical team has those members that will deliver quality within timelines consistently.
 There are also team members that have difficulty meeting targets.
 The Study Manager, early on, needs to figure out who fits into which category and then must be able to work with each.

 Studies can quickly grind to a halt